raoul2000/yii2-workflow/guide/events.md

 for a handler attached to a "after* event.
 Using this feature it becomes possible to block a transition based on the result of a complex processing.

-In the example below, an event handler is attached to be invoked *before* a Post instance enters into the status 'W1/A'.
+In the following example, an event handler is attached to be invoked *before* a Post instance enters into the status 'Post/published'.
 This handler checks that the user who is performing the action has the appropriate permission and if not it *invalidates* the event : the
 Post instance will not be able to reach the status 'W1/A', the transition is blocked.

 ```php
 use raoul2000\workflow\events\WorkflowEvent;